fluxcd/source-controller/docs/spec/v1/gitrepositories.md

 result in a new Artifact.
 When the field is set to `false` or removed, it will resume.

-### Git implementation

-`.spec.gitImplementation` is deprecated and its value ignored, the git implementation used across Flux is go-git.

 #### Optimized Git clones

 Optimized Git clones decreases resource utilization for GitRepository